Kerwood/confluence-updater/README.md

 ![restrictions](./images/restrictions.png)

+### Image uploads
+Image links in markdown will get uploaded as attachments and embedded into the Confluence page.

 ### Superscript Header
 Set the `superscriptHeader` property at either the root or page level to add a small header in superscript on top of each page.
 The property string supports markdown.